tedyiningding/Image-Denoising/README.md

 The [code](https://github.com/tedyiningding/Image-Denoising/blob/main/TVdenoise.m) solves the problem using the over-relaxed Chambolle-Pock algorithm [3, Algorithm 3.1] after obtaining a saddle-point problem [2, Example 5.6]

 ## TGV denoising (TGVdenoise.m)
 TV regularisation only promotes piecewise constant therefore the result could suffer from staircasing artefacts (as will be seen from the denoised images shown below).
-To combat this,
+To combat this, Total Generalised Variation (TGV) was proposed in [4].
+The second order TGV not only promotes piecewise constant, but also piecewise linear

 ## Results
 The clear image | The noisy image